cnafsd/aai-tutorials/vomsaa/README.md

 The docker-compose contains several services:

 * `db`: is a mysql database used by INDIGO IAM and VOMS-AA.
 A dump of the database with test users plus a _test0_ certificate linked to an account may be enabled
-* `trust`: docker image for the GRID CA certificates, mounted in the `/etc/grid-security/certificates` path of the other services.
-The _igi-test-ca_ used in this deployment is also present in that path
+* `trust`: docker image for the GRID CA certificates, mounted in the `/etc/grid-security/certificates` path of the other services: the _igi-test-ca_ used in this deployment is also present in that path.
+The container populates a `/certs` volume containing server/user X.509 certificates
 * `nginx-voms`: is the NGINX reverse proxy which forwards requests to the VOMS-AA microservice (it differs by the `iam` service since it supports HTTPG).
 URL of this service is https://voms.test.example:8443
 * `vomsaa`: is the VOMS-AA microservice which acts as VOMS Admin
 * `clients`: is an image containing GRID clients (in particular _voms-proxy-init_) used to query the VOMS AA service.